bign8/bign8.github.io/_drafts/gps-backed-ntp.md

 modify(open(path, 'w'))
 ```

-Then we just need to configure GPSD to look for the named pipe!
+Then we need to configure GPSD to look for the named pipe!

 GPSD's configuration file is located at `/etc/default/gpsd` and I changed the lines that we configured before, to the following: